man in his 40s doing a beginner workout at home in a living room

 We earn a commission if you make a purchase, at no additional cost to you.

 The rule of thumb most fitness professionals use is the 10% rule: never increase your total effort by more than about 10% from one week to the next.
+That applies to reps, time, distance, and difficulty.
+Small, deliberate increases protect you from injury and keep your progress consistent.

 Week 2

-• Add 2 more reps to each exercise (so 12 instead of 10)
+• Add 2 more reps to each exercise (12 instead of 10)

 Week 3